Sichii/Chaos-Server/docs/articles/Spells.md

 ## Modifying Spells

 While spells are templated and technically modifiable, there is currently very little to actually modify.
-Most of the behavior of spells is contained within scripts, which are not modifiable.
+Most of the behavior of spells is contained within scripts, which can be configurable via ScriptVars.